On the Complexity of Random Satisfiability Problems with Planted Solutions: Convex Programs and SQ Algorithms for Solving CSPs

-We first describe the standard way to relax Boolean constraint satisfaction problems to an LP or SDP.
+We first describe several standard ways in which Boolean constraint satisfaction problems\footnote{As usual in this literature, constraint satisfaction also refers to the problem of maximizing the number of satisfied constraints.} are relaxed to an LP or an SDP.

 The classic SDP for a constraint satisfaction problem is the MAX-CUT SDP of Goemans and Williamson \cite{GoemansW95}.
 In this program the goal is to maximize $\sum_{i,j \in [n]}[e_{ij} (1-x_{i,j})]$, where $e_{ij} \in \R$ is the indicator of an edge presence in the graph and $x$, viewed as an $n\times n$ matrix, is constrained to be in the PSD cone with some normalization.
-This SDP is also applied to solve instances of MAX-CUT in which constraints are sampled from a distribution such as in the case of a stochastic block model.
-Standard concentration bounds imply that the maximum achieved on randomly sampled edges is very close to the maximum achieved for the expectation $\E_{e_{ij} \sim D}[e_{ij} (1-x_{i,j})]$, where $e_{ij}$ is a randomly sampled edge from some distribution over edges $D$ and $x$ is as before.
-In fact, maximizing $\E_{e_{ij} \sim D}[e_{ij} (1-x_{i,j})]$ is the true objective of such SDPs for which it suffices to maximize it on the random samples.

-More generally, the canonical LP relaxation of a $k$-CSP with $m$ constraints results in the following program (see \cite{ODonnell:11course} for a textbook version or \cite{Raghavendra:08,barak2013optimality,o2013goldreich} for some applications): subject to $\bar{x} \in K$.
-Here, $R_i$ denotes the $k$-ary Boolean predicate of the $i$-th constraint, $V_i$ denotes the $k$-tuple of variables of $i$-th constraint and $x_{V_i,y}$ is the variable that tells whether variables in $V_i$ are assigned values $y$ (its constrained to be in $[0,1]$ and interpreted as probability).
-The set $K$ is an $O_k(n^k)$-dimensional convex set that makes sure that $x_{V_i,y}$'s are consistent (with additional PSD cone constraints in the case of SDPs).
+More generally, the canonical LP relaxation of a $k$-CSP with $m$ constraints results in a program of the following type (see \cite{ODonnell:11course} for a textbook version or \cite{Raghavendra:08,barak2013optimality,o2013goldreich} for some applications): subject to $\bar{x} \in K$.
+Here, $C_i$ denotes the $k$-ary Boolean predicate of the $i$-th constraint, $V_i$ denotes the $k$-tuple of variables of $i$-th constraint and $x_{V_i,y}$ is the variable that tells whether variables in $V_i$ are assigned values $y$ (its constrained to be in $[0,1]$ and interpreted as probability).
+The set $K$ is an $O_k(n^k)$-dimensional convex set that makes sure that $x_{V_i,y}$'s are consistent in a natural sense (with additional PSD cone constraints in the case of SDPs).

-If the constraints $(R,V)$ are sampled randomly from some distribution $D$ then this gives the following convex program:

-Note that if the distribution $D$ is uniform over some (arbitrarily chosen) set of $m$ constraints then we get a convex program that is identical to the regular (non-distributional version).
-And in the other direction, solving a (non-distributional) instance obtained by i.i.d.~ sampling of constraints from $D$ gives a solution with a value close to the optimal one for the distributional problem (this normally happens after seeing a linear in $n$ number of constraints and hence applies to our setting).
-This distributional formulation allows using statistical algorithms for solving worst-case CSPs.